Adopted rule changes to Chapter 367, Continuing Education, in addition to other chapters, took effect March 1, 2018.

-Refer to the Act and Rules page for further information regarding the adoptions.
+Refer to the Act and Rules page for further information regarding the current rules and the adopted rule changes effective March, 1.
 From that page, you can also access a link to search for previous versions of the OT Rules.

 In addition, note that as the Type 1 and Type 2 designations in the OT Rules were removed as of July 1, 2016, when you renew, you will not indicate Type 1 or Type 2 for your CE hours.
 Instead, you will just list your hours under the category "CE Hours."

 Please read the OT Rules and Practice Act for CE information.
-Chapter 367 of the OT Rules details Continuing Education.
+Chapter 367 of the OT Rules details CE.